 Over five workshops, we will consider whether the crisis is changing how we think about nations and borders.
 We will discuss the implications for the marginalised groups hit hardest and interrogate the role of inequality in this public health emergency.
 We will examine the implications of the new normal on the everyday, as billions of people worldwide adjust to living in some state of lockdown.
 Finally, with access to the conventional means of protest lost and the news media under potentially catastrophic economic pressures, we will ask if democracy can function without the public sphere.

-The 90 minute workshops will engage international speakers and participants comprised of academics, journalists, authors, arts practitioners, civic society representatives, activists and policy makers.
-Workshops commence at 4.30pm in Dublin (11.30am – 1.00pm in New York) and will be livestreamed on Facebook.
+The 90 minute workshops engaged international speakers and participants comprised of academics, journalists, authors, arts practitioners, civic society representatives, activists and policy makers.

 These conversations will build upon issues addressed in the free, online Crises of Democracy curriculum launched earlier this year.
 The curriculum, which includes videos, podcasts and readings, is the product of the Global Humanities Institute on the crises of democracy funded by the CHCI (Consortium of Humanities Centres and Institutes) and the A.W.
 Mellon Foundation.
 Both the Trinity Long Room Hub and the Heyman Centre were involved in this project with partners from Brazil, India and Croatia.